NKAmapper/new_ref/README.md

   * Store the downloaded highways from OSM as the input file.
 * The resulting output file will contain the same highways with updated ref's.
   * If a *FIXREF* tag was produced: There are more than one new ref.
 Please check the preconfigured imagery for new road numbers in JOSM and distribute the refs into the correct parts of the highway.
 The *inview* search string in JOSM might be helpful.
-  * If a *FIXCLASS* tag was produced: Please check if the highway has the correct class tagging (primary/secondary).
+  * If a *FIXCLASS* tag was produced: Please check if the highway has the correct class tagging (typically primary/secondary).
 Often short segments such as a bridge may have the wrong highway tag.
-Sometimes the *ref* tag needs to be removed.
+Sometimes the *ref* tag needs to be removed, or there might be a missing space in "E 6" and similar.
   * If a *FIXMISSING* tag was produced: Please check if this highway should have a *ref* tag, or if the highway is tagged with a wrong highway class.
   * The *NEWREF* tag will show which ref conversion was made, for informational purposes only.
 * When uploading to OSM: